Greyjacket/hp_sizers/README.md

 FILENAME being the name of the csv file you wish to process.

-The validator outputs three files:
+The validator outputs three files into a target directory called AMZ_ + input name:

 - 'AMZ_' + input_name + '_' + ("%m_%d_%Y") + '.csv'
 - 'AMZ_' + input_name + '_' + ("%m_%d_%Y") + '_delete.csv'